 Rules on indefinite leave to remain expiry

-UK immigration rules specify that ILR status will expire where the individual has left the UK, Ireland or the Crown Dependencies (Isle of Man, Guernsey and Jersey) and remained absent for a period of more than two continuous years.
-This means that after two years of absence from the UK, you will no longer be considered present and settled in the UK.
+UK immigration rules specify that ILR status can expire where the individual has left the UK, Ireland or the Crown Dependencies (Isle of Man, Guernsey and Jersey) and remained absent for a period of more than two continuous years.
+This means that after two years of absence from the UK, you may no longer be considered present and settled in the UK.

 The two-year rules applies regardless of the expiry date on your ILR documentation, such as your BRP or vignette in your passport.
 Your status will be deemed to have automatically lapsed after two years out of the country.

 Returning to the UK briefly will have the effect of restarting the clock, but you should be aware that border officials may question if you are only in the UK for short periods at a time, since ILR status relates to being settled snd permanently residing in the UK.